University of New Mexico

 (to be provided by the USPAS) "Cryogenic Systems", 2nd Edition (1985) by Randall Barron.
 We will also provide lecture materials and design examples in pdf format.

-Students will be evaluated based on performance as follows: Class Project (30 % of final grade) and homework assignments (70% of final grade).
+Students will be evaluated based on performance as follows: final project (30% of final grade) and homework assignments (70% of final grade).

 Indiana University course number: Physics 671, Advanced Topics in Accelerator Physics